makersacademy/takeaway-challenge/README.md

 This challenge starts with going over the foundational skills from this week's Oystercard challenge and then introduces some additinal complexities with the use of the Twilio API.

-## <a name="Installation">Installation Instructions</a>

-1. Clone the repo to your local machine
-2. Run the command `gem install bundle` (if you don't have bundle already)
-3. When the installation completes, run `bundle`
-4. In order to maintain privacy of the Twilio key and your phone number, set up the following env. variables in your .bashrc or .zshrc file

-export TWILIO_NUMBER=the number you bought from Twilio which will send the texts export MY_NUMBER=your verified phone number which will recieve the texts export TWILIO_AUTH_TOKEN=your auth token from your Twilio account export TWILIO_ACCOUNT_SID=your account sid from your Twilio account

-5. Run the programme in IRB
-6. Tests can be run using Rspec

 ## <a name="Story">User Stories</a>

 ```